butlfrazp/operator-tutorial/labs/04_implementing_the_controller.md

 There are two cases when it comes to handling the deployment.
 One case is where the deployment is not created.
 If the deployment is not created, we need to create the deployment.
+One quick note on the implementation.
+When the deployment is successfully deployed, we requeue.
+This is to ensure that the deployment has the correct data as we'll see in the next step.
 The other case is when the deployment exists.
 In this case, we move on to the next step.